Three Affordable Housing Programs for Seniors

 ✅ Be Prepared to Wait

 Many programs have a waiting list.
-Check your status occasionally, and update your application if required to stay active.
+Check your status periodically and update your application as needed to stay active.

 ✅ Request Reasonable Accommodations

-If you have a disability or health issue, you can request help filling out forms or ask for accommodations during the process (e.g., a ground-floor unit or a unit with a walk-in bathroom).
+If you have a disability or health issue, you can request assistance with filling out forms or request accommodations during the process (e.g., a ground-floor unit or a unit with a walk-in bathroom).

 Frequently Asked Questions: